CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Overview

-# CSC cloud Services for Sensitive Data Management
+# CSC Cloud Services for Sensitive Data Management

 **Sensitive Data Connect** and **Sensitive Data Desktop** are Web user interfaces which allow you to:
 1. access your own secure and personalized cloud computing environment